-The rain cover for the Wheelie is still a dragon of a product.
-It requires some practice to apply it properly.
-Nowadays, however, I usually leave it (because of the yellow color well visible on the road and in case of sudden rain you don't have to struggle with the cover for minutes).
+The rain cover for the Wheelie (standard with the Wheelie Traveller) requires some practice to apply it properly.
+Nowadays, however, I usually leave it on (because of the yellow color well visible on the road and in case of sudden rain you don't have to struggle with the cover for minutes).

 With a Wheelie you can easily take too much baggage (plenty of space).
-However, I have phased out every year (also by purchasing lightweight material) and walked the last pilgrim route with around 12 kg. in luggage (Wheelie itself is another 5 kg).
+However, I have reduced the weight every year (also by purchasing lightweight material) and I walked the last pilgrim route with around 12 kg of luggage (Wheelie itself is another 6 kg).

-Steeper uphill you see a disadvantage of the Wheelie sice it can be pretty tough.
+Steeper uphill with the Wheelie can be pretty tough.
 Fortunately, these are often relatively short moments and you can catch your breath on a flatter part.
 If the path is wide enough, zigzagging walking up is also a good option.

-Steep downhill is actually worse.
-With this you get a considerable weight on your knees.
+Steep downhill is actually tougher.
+It gives a considerable weight on the knees.
 Here too, zigzag walking is often a good solution.
-If it gets very steep, take the Wheelie in front of you and let it pull, which also eases the strain on the knees.
+If it gets very steep, take the Wheelie in front of you and let it pull you, which also eases the strain on the knees.
 A good option here could be a braked Wheelie.
 I opted for no brakes to save weight.